ZdenekFisr/WebApiExample/README.md

 Extensions: Extension methods.

 Features: Folders that represent features.
 Each feature consists of one or more controllers and optionally entities, models, services or repositories, and is independent of other features.
+Features are versioned, other parts of the API can be versioned as well if needed.

 GenericControllers: Controllers that can be inherited from by other controllers and contain CRUD operations for the type parameter.